wildfly/quickstart/wsat-simple/README.md

 ### Create an OpenShift Express Account and Domain

 If you do not yet have an OpenShift Express account and domain, visit <https://openshift.redhat.com/app/login> to create the account and domain.
-The [OpenShift Express Getting Started Guide](http://docs.redhat.com/docs/en-US/OpenShift_Express/2.0/html/Getting_Started_Guide/index.html) will show you how to install the OpenShift Express command line interface.
+[Get Started with OpenShift](https://openshift.redhat.com/app/getting_started) will show you how to install the OpenShift Express command line interface.

 ### Create the OpenShift Application